liofal/proxmox-cert-sync/README.md

 ## Releasing & contributing

 - Push commits with semantic commit types (`feat:`, `fix:`, etc.) to let the Release workflow cut versions automatically.
-- The Helm chart’s image tag defaults to the chart `appVersion`; updating the chart version via semantic-release keeps container and chart in sync.
+- The Helm chart’s image tag defaults to the chart `appVersion` (plain semver like `1.2.0`); updating the chart version via semantic-release keeps container and chart in sync.
 - Renovate is configured for pip, Dockerfile, GitHub Actions, and Helm values to keep dependencies fresh.

 Refer to `docs/INSTALL.md` for full installation and operational guidance.